KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 To follow this tutorial, you must have:

-- Access to a Tanzu Application Platform cluster v1.5.0 or later
+- Access to a Tanzu Application Platform cluster v1.5.0 or later.
-- Installed the Tanzu services CLI plug-in v0.6.0 or later
+- Installed the Tanzu services CLI plug-in v0.6.0 or later.

 ## <a id="concepts"></a> Concepts

-The following diagram provides an overview of the elements you will use during this tutorial and how they all fit together.
+The following diagram provides an overview of the elements you will use during this tutorial and how these elements fit together.

 ![Diagram shows a high-level overview of the Bitnami Services that are available in the Bitnami services package.](../../images/stk-dynamic-provisioning-bitnami-services.png)